 IT businesses and organizations have developed data center capabilities in the past that lasts for the next 10 years but it did not prove to be a cost-efficient approach.
 Idle properties, waste, and increased costs were introduced by over-provisioning.
 Due to limited space, power, and networking bandwidth, the hardware mounted in the data center, it makes it difficult for the data center capacity planning deployments hard to be replaced.

 Most significantly, in order to minimize costs and respond to demand with agility, it was difficult for data center managers to rapidly provide IT equipment.
 More modern data center operators are concentrating on a needs-based approach.
-With efficient planning, they can optimize the data center capacity to meet the needs of IT services for business for timely deployment.
+With efficient planning, they can optimize the data center capacity to meet the needs of Managed IT Services for business for timely deployment.
 Moreover, smarter management of the data center capacity planning will assist them in deciding what they need to buy and whether they need to buy it now or can delay capital investment at a later date.

 8 Steps to Data Center Capacity Planning